-UNHCR protection officer Shirin Aktar relocates a group of newly arrived Rohingya refugees families at Kutupalong Refugee Camp, Bangladesh.
-Photo belongs to UNHCR/Paula Bronstein
+UNHCR Protection Officer Shirin Aktar talks to a group of Rohingya children who are being relocating to Kutupalong refugee camp.
+Photo belongs to © UNHCR/Paula Bronstein

 These were the three successful solutions for which, in 1954, UNHCR became the first United Nations agency that was awarded the Nobel Peace Prize.
 The Nobel Committee stated that the prize was awarded "for its [UNHCR’s] efforts to heal the wounds of war by providing help and protection to refugees all over the world."
 At that time UNHCR concentrated its efforts predominantly in Europe, however in 1981 the organisation’s work was recognized as having global reach when the agency received its second Nobel Peace Prize “for promoting the fundamental rights of refugees.”

 As can be interpreted from Article 35 of the 1951 Convention Relating to the Status of Refugees (1951 Refugee Convention), UNHCR acts as the guardian of the Convention which forms the basis of international refugee law.
 Given the agency’s “duty of supervising the application of the provisions of the Convention” (as stated in Article 35 of the 1951 Refugees Convention), on various occasions UNHCR has intervened before international and national courts as an amicus curia (a friend of the court) to support States with the accurate interpretation and implementation of refugee law.